OHP is Open to All Children and Teens Younger than 19

-- With undocumented status or who are Deferred Action for Childhood Arrivals (DACA) recipients, and
+- Have undocumented status or Deferred Action for Childhood Arrivals (DACA), and

 What is OHP?

-Learn more about the health care services covered by OHP.
+Learn more about the health care services OHP covers

 Call 833-OHP-FORU (833-647-3678)